TNTWEN/Pruned-OpenVINO-YOLO/README.md

  ![image-20201114113814882](assets/image-20201114113814882.png)

-​ **Distribution map of the absolute value of the weight of the BN layer of the model after YOLOv4 pruning (left) and after fine-tuning (right)**
+ **Distribution map of the absolute value of the weight of the BN layer of the model after YOLOv4 pruning (left) and after fine-tuning (right)**

 So far, the whole process of model pruning of YOLOv4 is completed.
 After model pruning, the model accuracy loses 7 points, and the total model parameters and weight file size are reduced by **98%**.
 Model BFLOPS is reduced by **87%**, and the inference speed on Tesla T4 GPU is increased by **61%**.

+The model training of pytorch and darknet are quite different in many details.It is often better to fine tune training under the framework of darknet.It should be noted that you only need to use the pruned .cfg file and do not need to load the pre training weights!

  ### Deployment of the model after pruning on OpenVINO